duartemendes/aws-sam-api-proxy/README.md

 ## Roadmap

-- Use CodeUri over DIST_PATH env var & fallback function handler to Globals.Handler
-- Create BASE_PATH variable (default to __dirname?) to avoid have to specify the entire path in 3 variables
+- Set default for template option
+- Make docker-network optional
+- Make env-vars optional
 - Rename pullRequiredDockerImages to pullImages and pass the distinc images array instead of the functions data
 - Send configuration to the dockerService calls instead of setting the variable at the environment
-- Make docker-network optional
-- Make env-vars optional
-- Set default for template option
 - Use ES6 modules in bin file?
 - ...MVP...
 - Write README